 What can or cannot be requested through ILL?

 Any item can be requested if it is not available at any of the three Creighton Libraries.
 We cannot borrow textbooks, however, and many libraries do not loan certain items such as DVDs, dissertations, or the complete issue of a journal.

 Due to copyright restrictions, we cannot request more than five recent articles from the same journal.
 Please limit your requests accordingly, and we will work with you to identify other options.

 How much does it cost?

-Articles and copies cost 10 cents per page.
+As of January 1, 2015, articles and copies will cost a flat rate of $2.00.
 Books and other returnable items can be borrowed at no charge, although overdue fines apply.
 There is no charge to faculty for ILL service.